 Refugees, Asylum Seekers and Human Rights

-Tutor: Dr Edwards or Prof Harvey
+Tutor: Dr Edwards, Prof Harvey or Prof Meili

 This course examines the relationship between refugee law and international human rights law generally and provides participants with a framework for their work involving refugees and asylum-seekers.
 The course has several objectives: to examine the origins and evolution of refugee law and the refugee ‘regime’ during the past and current centuries; to understand who is and who is not protected by international, regional and domestic refugee law; to assess the scope and limits of the refugee’s rights; to investigate various legal and policy impediments to asylum-seeking and some key topical challenges; and to explore international and regional approaches to the protection of these involuntary migrants.